Thighs and Whispers

 Thighs and Whispers is the fifth studio album by American singer Bette Midler.
-Released in 1979, the album reached #65 on the Billboard Pop Albums chart.
+Released in 1979, the album reached No. 65 on the Billboard Pop Albums chart.

 Production and release

 The album was largely disco-influenced.
 It saw Midler reunite with producer Arif Mardin and includes Jerry Ragovoy's "My Knight in Black Leather", a minor dance-floor hit that peaked at #70 on the US dance charts.
 "Married Men", "Hang on in There Baby" and "My Knight in Black Leather", released at the height of the disco era, were all issued as extended mixes on 12-inch singles.
 The album's title is a humorous play on Cries and Whispers, influential Swedish film-maker Ingmar Bergman's 1973 movie.

 The song "Millworker", written by James Taylor, is from the short-lived Broadway production of Working.
 Midler's recording of "Married Men" reached the top 40 of the U.S. Club Play Singles chart.
 The song was also a UK top 40 hit for Bonnie Tyler the same year.
 Tyler's version was the theme to the British film The World Is Full of Married Men.

 While the singles and the album itself were largely overlooked at the time, "Big Noise From Winnetka" has since served as the opening number on many of Midler's tours.
 The song was originally a swing classic recorded by Bob Crosby and the Bobcats, Gene Krupa and several others in the late 1930s.

 The album was released on CD in 1990.
 A remastered version of the album was released by Atlantic Records/Warner Music in 1995.